-- a. be involved in educational visit management in order to ensure that the Children's Services' Off-site Activities and Educational Visits, Regulations and Guidelines are followed; - b. work with group leaders to ensure that the aims of the educational visit are achievable and in line with those of the establishment; - c. after discussion with the headteacher and governing body, either approve proposal or submit proposal to the the Schools Resilience Officer (Off-site Visits) at County Hall; - d. ensure that the schools educational visits meet the Children's Services requirements; - e. confirm that adequate risk assessments have been carried out; - f. support the headteacher in the management of and evaluation of educational visits; - g. confirm the leadership of the group is appropriate, this to include accompanying staff and volunteers. - h.
-In this school the EVC is the deputy headteacher
+- a. be involved in educational visit management in order to ensure that the Children's Services' Offsite Activities and Educational Visits Policy is followed; - b. work with group leaders to ensure that the aims of the educational visit are achievable and in line with those of the establishment;

+- c. after discussion with the Headteacher and Governing Body, either approve proposal or submit to the Children's Services' Outdoor Education Adviser; - d. ensure that the schools educational visits meet the Children's Services requirements; - e. confirm that adequate risk assessments have been carried out; - f. support the Headteacher in the management and evaluation of educational visits; - g. confirm the leadership of the group is appropriate, this to include accompanying staff and volunteers.